dotnet/machinelearning/docs/code/IDataViewDesignPrinciples.md

 needed, the operating system disk cache transparently enhances performance.
 Further, when the data is known to fit in memory, caching, as described above, provides even better performance.

-Note: Implementing a loader for XDF files should be straightforward.
-To implement a saver, the XDF format will likely need to be extended to support vector-valued columns, and perhaps metadata encoding.

 ### Randomization